Ksengnupan/SoftwareDesignAIoT/README.md

 * Function 4
 <br>

-*** "By the way, how much money have I earned so far?" *** Yes, the owner can check it out with this function.
+***By the way, how much money have I earned so far?*** Yes, the owner can check it out with this function.
 <br>

 ![Function 4](/images/pan_1.png)